Upper Mustang Trek

 - Excess baggage charges (luggage allowance for domestic airlines in Nepal is 15 kgs.)

-- Other expenses of a personal nature (phone calls, laundry, battery recharge, extra porters, bottle or boiled water, hot shower etc.)
+- Other expenses of a personal nature (phone calls, laundry, battery recharge, bottle or boiled water, hot shower etc.)

 - Cost incurred due to the addition of extra days or change in the itinerary due to bad weather, political turmoil or any other unforeseen contingencies.